Infatoshi/cuda-course/05_Writing_your_First_Kernels/01 CUDA Basics/Basics of Basics.md

 #### cudaDeviceSynchronize()

-By Defaukt CPU and GPU work together to minimise time but sometimes we need to make CPU wait until all GPU operations are complete. there we use `cudaDeviceSynchronize()`.
+By default, CPU and GPU work together to minimise time but sometimes we need to make CPU wait until all GPU operations are complete. there we use `cudaDeviceSynchronize()`.

 - Useful when you need results before continuing
 - We will use it while performing benchmarks